 In May 2021, the FASB issued ASU 2021-04, Modification of equity-classified written call options.
 ASU 2021-04 provides clarification and reduces diversity in an issuer's accounting for certain modifications or exchanges of freestanding equity-classified written call options, such as warrants, that remain equity classified after modification or exchange.
-This guidance will be effective for us on January 1, 2022 with early adoption permitted and will be applied prospectively.
-The adoption of ASU 2021-04 is effective for the Company beginning January 1, 2022.
+The adoption of ASU 2021-04 was effective for the Company beginning January 1, 2022.
 The adoption of this standard did not have a material impact to its financial statements.